 - A police officer must be present at all events open to the public.
 To determine the need for a police presence at other events, careful consideration should be given to variables such as potential for injury, property damage, violence, overcrowding, etc. The sponsoring unit is responsible for payment for security.

-- For events that could include risk of injury to participants, each participant, or the participant's parent/guardian in the case of a minor, must complete and sign the Release and Indemnification Agreement and the Medical Information Release Form:
+- For events that could include risk of injury to participants, each participant, or the participant's parent/guardian in the case of a minor, must complete and sign the Release and Indemnification Agreement and the Medical Information Release Form.
+The RUO is responsible for maintaining these records in a manner that insures timely access to the medical information for each participant in the case of an accident or health-related incident:

 - Incidents at events must be reported to the Dean of Students immediately.
 The dean or designee will convene a meeting of responsible parties within 24 hours of the incident for discussion and review of policies and procedures.
 A report will be written to document noncompliance and will provide recommendations on how to correct for future problems of a similar nature.